 Deliver the two completed certificates to the BCHM Main Office (120).

-Step 5: Ask your supervisor to e-mail the Biochemistry Undergraduate Program Administrator, Sherry Pogranichniy (firstname.lastname@example.org), giving their permission for you to register for BCHM 29800, 49800 or 49900 under their supervision, and indicating the number of credits you should receive.
+Step 5: Ask your PI to e-mail the Biochemistry Undergraduate Program Administrator, Sherry Pogranichniy (firstname.lastname@example.org), giving their permission for you to register for BCHM 29800, 49800 or 49900 under their supervision, and indicating the number of credits you should receive.
 Because this is a variable-credit course requiring instructor permission, Sherry will add the course and credits to your schedule.
 Please do this before the end of the first week of classes.
-If not, you will need to take a signed Form 23 to the Registrar’s Office.
+Otherwise you will need to take a signed Form 23 to the Registrar’s Office.